atmtools/typhon/doc/tutorials/dataset.rst

 its output to us.
 The same works with creating files, when the file handler object has implemented a *write* method.

+These are the special methods that are used by :class:`~typhon.spareice.datasets.Dataset`:

 +---------------------+-----------------------+-------------------------------+
 | Dataset method      | FileHandler method    | Description                   |
 +=====================+=======================+===============================+